Mika Vukona: New Zealand NBL, QSL/NBL1, Lebanon and Italy

 Vukona made his New Zealand NBL debut in 2000.
 He played for the Nelson Giants between 2000 and 2002 before playing for the Manawatu Jets in 2003.
 He then played for the Giants between 2004 and 2007 before playing for the Harbour Heat in 2008.
 He played for the Giants between 2010 and 2015, then with the Super City Rangers in 2016, and then again with the Giants in 2018, 2019 and 2020.

 In April 2014, Vukona ventured outside New Zealand or Australia for the first time, joining Lebanese team Byblos.
 Twelve months later, he moved to Italy to play for Virtus Roma.

 In 2020, Vukona played for the Southern Districts Spartans of the Queensland State League (QSL).
 In 2021, he served as an assistant coach for the Spartans in the NBL1 North and joined the playing squad midway through the season.

+In June 2023, Vukona's number 14 jersey was retired by the Nelson Giants.

-National team career
+National team

 Vukona debuted for the Tall Blacks in 2005.
 He retired from international duties in February 2021 after 152 games for the Tall Blacks.

+Executive career

+Tasmania JackJumpers

+In March 2021, Vukona joined the Tasmania JackJumpers' basketball programme as a consultant.
+He was elevated to a full time capacity as general manager of basketball operations on 31 October 2023.
+He parted ways with the JackJumpers in May 2025.

+Franklin Bulls

+Vukona served as general manager of the Franklin Bulls during the 2023 New Zealand NBL season.

+South West Metro Pirates

+In May 2025, Vukona joined the South West Metro Pirates of the NBL1 North as their general manager.

 Personal life

 Vukona and his wife Vanessa have two children.
 Vukona holds a Fijian passport.

-In March 2021, Vukona joined the Tasmania JackJumpers' basketball program as a consultant.
-In November 2022, he was appointed general manager of the Franklin Bulls in the New Zealand NBL.